lamhq/tech-notes/nextjs/basic.md

 }
 ```

-`getStaticProps` runs **only on the server-side**.
+`getStaticProps` and `getStaticPaths` runs **only on the server-side**.
 It will never be run on the client-side.
 It won’t even be included in the JS bundle for the browser.
 That means you can write code such as direct database queries without them being sent to browsers.

 - In development (`npm run dev` or `yarn dev`), `getStaticProps` runs on every request.
 - In production, `getStaticProps` runs at build time.